currawong-project/cmtools/doc/xscore_gen.md

 not just the measurement associated with the decremented color.

+### Section Numbering

+Rectangles around a number indicate sections numbers.
+Sections are used to aggregate measurements and to indicate where particular transforms will be applied in the electronic score.

 Preparing the Music XML File
 ----------------------------

-*xscore_gen* is know to work with the MusicXML files produced by the [Dolet 6 Sibelius plug-in]<https://www.musicxml.com/>
+*xscore_gen* is known to work with the MusicXML files produced by the [Dolet 6 Sibelius plug-in]<https://www.musicxml.com/>

 After generating the file it is necessary to do some